THGLab/int2cart/README.md

 * yaml (5.3.1)
 * pytorch (1.8.1)
 * SidechainNet (https://github.com/THGLab/sidechainnet, modified from [jonathanking's version](https://github.com/jonathanking/sidechainnet))
+* pdbtools (https://github.com/JerryJohnsonLee/pdbtools, modified from [Mike Harm's version](https://github.com/harmslab/pdbtools)), only needed for using `--from_pdb` option

 ### Installation steps
 Go to the root folder of the repository (where `setup.py` resides) and run `pip install -e .`.
 Make sure to switch to the target virtual environment before installation if you want to install the code in a separate environment.